streamlit/docs/content/library/get-started/multipage-apps/create-a-multi-page-app.md

 ## Motivation

 Before Streamlit 1.10.0, the streamlit hello command was a large single-page app.
 As there was no support for multiple pages, we resorted to splitting the app's content using `st.selectbox` in the sidebar to choose what content to run.
-The content comprised of three demos for plotting, mapping, and dataframes.
+The content is comprised of three demos for plotting, mapping, and dataframes.

 Here's what the code and single-page app looked like: